-To make booking a holiday at Faro Hotel in Faro easier for you, we provide a range of different payment options.
-To find out if you can book Faro Hotel with a low deposit holiday option, please click the "Price and Availability" button above.
+To make booking a holiday at Faro & Beach Club in Faro easier for you, we provide a range of different payment options.
+To find out if you can book Faro & Beach Club with a low deposit holiday option, please click the "Price and Availability" button above.

 The provincial capital of the Algarve, Faro is a modern, lively city with attractive shopping precincts, good restaurants and a frenetic nightlife, an exciting holiday destination.
 Thousands of travellers pass through the city en route to and from the resorts of the Algarve.
 Those who choose to linger awhile will find a town full of charm and colour with an interesting history and the feel of a true Portuguese fishing port.

 There are some sightseeing opportunities while on holiday in Faro, mostly centred in the Old Town or Cidade Velha, which is entered through an 18th century gate and enclosed by the remnants of medieval walls.
 Faro's most famous attraction is a macabre one at the Igreja do Carmo, which features a chapel whose walls are decorated with the bones of more than 1,200 monks disinterred from the neighbouring cemetery.